j5bot/proton-pack-wiring/power/12V Power Assembly.md

 - Secondary battery port - just flip the bypass switch and then plug in your emergency power

+## Overview

+For this project we will create two identical
+Y connectors with 12V DC input, 12V DC output and connect them together with a bypass switch.

 ## Diagram

 ![12V Power Assembly Wiring Diagram](12V%20Power%20Assembly.png)